mustafaazeem/chalmers-advanced-python/lecture-notes/python-guide.md

 We've specified the _structure_ of our data in `app/models.py`, but where does the data itself come from?
 The answer is a **database**, which is not part of Django itself, but which Django interfaces with on our behalf.
-Many database engines exist (e.g. MySQL, PostgreSQL, etc.) which usually run as standalone applications.
+Many database engines exist which usually run as standalone applications.
 In production environments they often run on different servers to the web server itself.
+So-called "relational" databases (e.g. MySQL, PostgreSQL) use **SQL (Structured Query Language)** for interacting with them, but other kinds of databases exist which use different languages, such as MongoDB which uses a JavaScript-based query language.
-However the simplest database backend we can use with Django is **SQLite**, which rather than being a separate application, stores all database contents inside a single local file.
+The simplest database backend we can use with Django is **SQLite**, which rather than being a separate application, stores all database contents inside a single local file.

-One of the main features of Django is its **object-relational mapper (ORM)** which provides an interface between models as they are defined in Django, and the underlying database engine.
+One of the main features of Django is its **object-relational mapper (ORM)** which provides an interface between models as they are defined in Django, and the underlying database engine, without us having to write any SQL ourselves.
 Django's `Model` class (which our `Band` model inherits) allows us to add/update/find instances of our model directly through the class' methods.

 So, if we open up a Django shell we can add some new bands like so: